living-atlases/generator-living-atlas/README.md

 npm install -g generator-living-atlas
 ```

-Then generate your new project:
+Then generate your new LA project:

 ```bash
 yo living-atlas